Slusheeking/INAVVI_v11/memory-bank/activeContext.md

 - Updated TENSORFLOW_OPTIMIZATION.md with references to the new documentation

-[2025-03-21 06:04:00] - Consider implementing a more sophisticated health check that includes API connectivity tests
+[2025-03-21 06:04:00] - Consider implementing a more sophisticated health check that includes API connectivity tests [2025-03-23 22:55:17] - Frontend Dashboard UI Improvements
+- Reorganized the frontend dashboard UI to properly display API connections
+- Fixed nested JavaScript functions and duplicate function calls
+- Improved UI organization with clear section headers for system components and API connections
+- Enhanced user experience with better visual hierarchy in the dashboard
+- Successfully tested changes by rebuilding and restarting the container

+[2025-03-23 22:40:00] - UI Improvements for Dashboard
+- Renamed "Components" card to "Connections" in the frontend dashboard
+- Reorganized API connections to be part of the Connections card
+- Fixed HTML structure issues in the dashboard
+- Added API status indicators for Polygon, Unusual Whales, and Alpaca
+- Implemented proper Redis test data for API status display
+- Improved UI organization for better user experience